nocturnal33/3D_Printer_LEDs/README.md

 ```
 raspistill -o ~/timelapse/image%02d.jpg -tl 5000 -t 120000
 ```
-This will take 1 picture every 5 seconds for 2 minutes (25 jpgs)
-Then, convert the images to timelapse:
+This will take 1 picture every 5 seconds for 2 minutes (25 jpgs) - Modify to your needs Then, convert the images to timelapse:
 ```
 ffmpeg -r 10 -i ~/timelapse/image%02d.jpg -c:v libx264 ~/timelapse/tl.mp4